 Taking a solo road trip can be fulfilling and exciting, but make sure to always put your personal safety first.
-Whether you intend to be driving on the highway, or in more rural occasions, if you are going to be alone for any significant period of time, it pays to take additional safety precautions.
+Whether you intend to be driving on the highway or in more rural surroundings, if you are going to be alone for any significant period of time, it pays to take additional safety precautions.
 Here are some DCH Toyota of Simi Valley safety tips for driving long distances alone.

 Planning your journey is very important

 Plan your route specifically and then make sure that somebody knows exactly where you are traveling.
 Ensure that you keep in touch along the route, stopping at intervals to call or send a message to your friend or family and check in to confirm that everything is OK.
-Don't divert from the route without telling your friend so that he or she is always aware of roughly where you should be.
+Don't divert from the route without telling your friend so that they're always aware of roughly where you should be.
 Try not to choose an unfamiliar route.
 Even if you have to drive a little further, it is worth sticking to the major highways and roads.

 Ensure that your car is fully serviced before the trip

 If you are traveling alone, a breakdown can expose you to more danger, particularly if you are not mechanically minded and will need to call for assistance.
 If your vehicle is between major services, then you should still take it in for a check-over with your dealer's service department to ensure that everything is in order.
 For the worst-case scenario, ensure that you have the details of your recovery service and details of dealerships along the route that you may need to call for help.